Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme-german.txt

 1.1
 - Added new default portrait for the travelling merchant
 - Added tweak that restores the original PsT portrait for the travelling merchant
-- Added new item for sale: Elixir of Horrific Separation
+- Added new items for sale: Elixir of Horrific Separation, Moridor's Box

 1.0
 - Initial release